koknat/dif/README.md

        -bin               Compare binary files
                           This is a shortcut for running -ext '/usr/bin/xxd'

+       -strings           Run equivalent of Linux 'strings' command on each input file to remove binary characters

        -bcpp              Run each cpp input file through bcpp linting tool with options:  /home/ckoknat/cs2/linux/bcpp -s -bcl -tbcl -ylcnc